HexaEightTeam/session-js-spa-https/README.md

 **Limitation : This authentication works only for Single Page Applications.**

-**There is also a http authentication library in case you want to use HexaEight session over HTTP.
-(Will be available shortly)**

-**HexaEight Session implements application layer enncryption using authenticated encryption and hence does NOT depend on HTTPS for functionality**
+**HexaEight Session implements application layer enncryption using authenticated encryption and hence does NOT depend on HTTPS for functionality.
+In case you are interested in authentication for http sites, it be available shortly)**